VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Related Work

-Current research on Joint Motion Control \cite{yang2024direct,wang2024motionctrl,geng2024motion,chen2025perception,feng2024i2vcontrol,liao2025motionagent,xing2025motioncanvas,wang2025cinemaster}, aiming to simultaneously control both camera and object motions, remains limited.
-Perception-as-Control \cite{chen2025perception} uses a simplified 3D scene to produce spatially aligned control signals; Motion Prompting \cite{geng2024motion} encodes spatiotemporal directives as structured prompts; MotionCanvas \cite{xing2025motioncanvas} converts 3D intent to 2D conditioning for diffusion models; CineMaster \cite{wang2025cinemaster} combines 3D boxes and projected depth with a camera adapter; MotionAgent \cite{liao2025motionagent} decomposes text into camera extrinsics and object trajectories and composes them as optical flow. \textit{Unlike existing methods, we propose VidCRAFT3, the first framework to achieve simultaneous control over camera motion, object motion, and lighting direction.
+Current research on Joint Motion Control~\cite{yang2024direct,wang2024motionctrl,geng2024motion,chen2025perception,feng2024i2vcontrol,liao2025motionagent,xing2025motioncanvas,wang2025cinemaster}, aiming to simultaneously control both camera and object motions, remains limited.
+Perception-as-Control~\cite{chen2025perception} uses a simplified 3D scene to produce spatially aligned control signals; Motion Prompting~\cite{geng2024motion} encodes spatiotemporal directives as structured prompts; MotionCanvas~\cite{xing2025motioncanvas} converts 3D intent to 2D conditioning for diffusion models; CineMaster~\cite{wang2025cinemaster} combines 3D boxes and projected depth with a camera adapter; MotionAgent~\cite{liao2025motionagent} decomposes text into camera extrinsics and object trajectories and composes them as optical flow. \textit{To the best of our knowledge, we propose VidCRAFT3, the first unified framework to achieve simultaneous control over camera motion, object motion, and lighting direction.
 By combining 3D point cloud rendering, trajectory learning, and Spatial Triple-Attention Transformer, our approach effectively decouples these elements, ensuring temporal consistency and enhanced realism in complex scenes.}